quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ### Querying GeneNetwork for evidence of eQTLs at the mutator locus

 We used the online GeneNetwork resource [@PMID:27933521], which contains array- and RNA-seq-derived expression measurements in a wide variety of tissues from numerous datasets, to find *cis*-eQTLs for the DNA repair genes we implicated under the cosine distance peak on chromosome 6.
 On the GeneNetwork homepage (genenetwork.org), we selected the "BXD Family" **Group** and used the **Type** dropdown menu to select each of the specific expression datasets described in Table @tbl:eqtl-results.
 In the **Get Any** text box, we then entered the specified gene name and clicked **Search**.
 After selecting the appropriate data record on the next page, we used the **Mapping Tools** dropdown to run genome-wide efficient mixed model association (GEMMA) [@PMID:2453419] with the WGS-based marker genotypes and the leave-one-chromosome-out (LOCO) method to account for kinship between RILs.

+### Calculating the frequencies of candidate mutator alleles in wild mice

+For each of the three candidate nonsynonymous mutations we identified under the cosine distance peak on chromosome 6 (Table {@tbl:missense-diffs}), we queried a VCF file containing genome-wide variation in 67 wild-derived mice from four species of *Mus* [@PMID:27622383].
+We calculated the allele frequency of each nonsynonymous mutation in each of the four species or subspecies (*Mus musculus domesticus*, *Mus musculus musculus*, *Mus musculus castaneus*, and *Mus spretus*), including genotypes that met the following criteria:

+* supported by at least 10 sequencing reads

+* Phred-scaled genotype quality of at least 20

 ## Results